 GTFS-realtime is a feed specification that allows public transportation agencies to provide realtime updates about their fleet to application developers.
 It is an extension to GTFS (General Transit Feed Specification), an open data format for public transportation schedules and associated geographic information.
 GTFS-realtime was designed around ease of implementation, good GTFS interoperability and a focus on passenger information.

 The specification was designed through a partnership of the initial Live Transit Updates partner agencies, a number of transit developers and Google.
-The specification was introduced and released under the Creative Commons Attribution 3.0 license in August 2011.
+The specification is published under the Apache 2.0 License.

 How do I start?